Torbay Coast and Countryside Trust

 The directors, having regard to the financial position of the company, have decided to take steps to place it into creditors’ voluntary liquidation.

-This firm is assisting the directors in this regard, and it is proposed that Lucinda Clare Coleman and Nicholas James Harris of PKF Francis Clark, who are licensed insolvency practitioners bound by the Insolvency Code of Ethics, will be appointed joint liquidators following a resolution to wind-up the company being passed by its shareholders.
+This firm has been assisting the directors in this regard.
+Lucinda Coleman and Nicholas Harris, partners at PKF Francis Clark, were appointed joint liquidators on Tuesday 9 December, following a resolution to wind-up the company being passed by its shareholders.

 What happens next?